Seafood sourced using ropeless fishing systems can end deadly whale entanglements

 • Increased energy expenditure and chronic stress can lead to long-term health effects and reduce the ability of females to successfully calve.

 The critically endangered North Atlantic right whale is being driven to extinction because of accidental entanglement in fishing gear, as well as vessel strikes.
-Only about 340 right whales now remain, including fewer than 70 reproductive females, and the species is still rapidly declining.
+Only about 370 right whales now remain, including fewer than 70 reproductive females.
 If the species is to survive, we cannot lose a single right whale per year from any human cause.
-Yet, 97 whales have been documented as killed, injured, or in poor health since 2017.
-More than 86 percent of surviving North Atlantic right whales bear entanglement scars, with females being particularly vulnerable.
-Females are less likely to have calves for several years after becoming free of an entanglement, creating a further barrier to the species’ recovery.
+Yet, more than 150 whales have been documented as killed, injured, or in poor health since 2017.
+More than 86% of surviving North Atlantic right whales bear entanglement scars, with females being particularly vulnerable.
+Females who break free from entanglements are less likely to have calves for several years afterwards, creating a further barrier to the species’ recovery.

-Fishing gear used to catch lobster and crab in the Northeast United States and Atlantic Canada is the main cause of accidental entanglements of North Atlantic right whales.
+Fishing gear used to catch lobster, crab, and other bottom-dwelling species is the main cause of many accidental whale entanglements.
 Lobster and crab are mostly caught with pots and traps on the seafloor that are attached via long vertical lines to marker buoys at the surface.
-The surface buoys help fishers locate their pots or traps and communicate to others where they are fishing.
+The surface buoys help fishers locate their pots or traps and signal to others where they are fishing.
 The buoys also aid necessary fishery management and enforcement activity.

-It is estimated that these fisheries use more than a million vertical buoy lines in areas important to feeding and migrating right whales.
-Climate change has caused right whales to shift their distribution northward and further offshore as they track prey into cooler waters.
-These shifts have increased the number and severity of interactions between right whales and lobster and crab fisheries in waters off southern New England, the Gulf of Maine, Nova Scotia, and the Gulf of St. Lawrence.
+It is estimated that these fisheries use more than a million vertical buoy lines in areas important to feeding and migrating whales.
+Climate change has caused North Atlantic right whales and west coast humpback whales to shift their distribution as they track prey into cooler waters.
+These shifts have increased the number and severity of interactions between whales and vertical line gear in the Atlantic from southern New England to the Gulf of St. Lawrence and in the Pacific from California to Washington.

-A solution that puts an end to entanglements of North Atlantic right whales and helps the species coexist with economically important fisheries is urgently needed.
+A solution that puts an end to entanglements of whales and helps the species coexist with economically important fisheries is urgently needed.

 The solution